scrapinghub/web-poet/docs/advanced/additional-requests.rst

 :class:`web_poet.exceptions.http.HttpError` *(or a subclass from it)*.

-For frameworks that implement and use **web-poet**, exceptions that ocurred when handling the additional requests like `connection errors`, `timeouts`, `TLS errors`, etc should be replaced by :class:`web_poet.exceptions.http.HttpRequestError` by raising it explicitly.
+For frameworks that implement and use **web-poet**, exceptions that ocurred when handling the additional requests like `connection errors`, `TLS errors`, etc should be replaced by :class:`web_poet.exceptions.http.HttpRequestError` by raising it explicitly.

 For responses that are not really errors like in the ``100-3xx`` status code range, no exception should be raised at all.
 For responses with status codes in